 - Children of practising Lutheran families

-- Children and/or grandchildren of staff members
+- Children and/or grandchildren of permanent staff members or children of past students of the College, in order of application.

 - New applicants

-Notwithstanding the above order of preference no student shall be regarded as having automatic right of acceptance.
+Notwithstanding the above order of preference, no student shall be regarded as having automatic right of acceptance.
 Priority of enrolment is to be at the discretion of the Principal.

 Enrolment priorities will be determined from time to time by The College Council.